timescale/docs/use-timescale/metrics-logging/integrations.md

 ## Reference

-When you create the IAM OIDC provider, the URL must match the region you create the exporter in.
+When you create the IAM OIDC provider, the URL depends on the region where the exporter is being created.
 It must be one of the following:

 | Region           | Zone          | Location       | URL
 |------------------|---------------|----------------|--------------------|